SUNET/eduid-front/doc/front-intro.md

 }
 ```

-This action might be dispatched e.g. when the app successfully tries to retrieve data from the server.
+This action might be dispatched e.g. when the app successfully tries to retrieve configuration data from the server.

 The structure of these actions is specified in the [flux standard][9].